andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 In Synology in window `docker` in `container` list select container with my app, press `Details` and open`log`.

-Add MAC-address to `buttons.json` use any name (you will use it later in `settings.json`).
+Add MAC-address to `buttons.json` use any name as button name (you will use it later in `settings.json`).

 My app loads settings only on start so you have to restart it to load new settings (turn off and on again switch for the container in containers list).

-Congratulations your button works and perform default actions.
+Congratulations!
+Your button works and perform default actions.

 Now we can customize them.